healydwya/README.md/README.md

 - 👋 Hi, I’m @healydwya
-- 👀 I’m a UX Researcher interested in equitable transportation, cybersecurity, public interest tech, human-robot interaction, and front-end development!
+- 👀 I’m a Product Manager interested in equitable transportation, cybersecurity, public interest tech, human-robot interaction, and front-end development!
 - 🌱 I’m a proud graduate of Carnegie Mellon's Human-Computer Interaction Institute.
-I previously worked as a UX Engineer and Researcher and am passionate about applying my background as a developer to conduct research on highly technical products.
+I previously worked as a UX Engineer and Researcher and am passionate about applying my background as a developer to define the scope for highly technical products.
 - 📫 How to reach me ... healydwyer@gmail.com

 <!---